 What is frontrunners?

-Watch our videos to hear students talk about what
+Watch our students who have undertaken frontrunners placements talk about what

-they enjoyed most, the skills they gained and their tips for applying.
-Frontrunners supervisors and a careers advisor also reveal what students
+they enjoyed, the skills they gained and their tips for applying.

 Frontrunners is the University’s unique placement scheme which gives

 students the opportunity to undertake challenging employment around campus

 and develop the higher-level skills they need to compete for the best jobs.

 The scheme is open to all University of Essex students, and offers paid,